 Many parents find that sleeping their babies in the same cot (co-bedding) works well, at least for the first few weeks or months.
 Research has shown that sleeping similar-sized newborn twins in the same cot does not mean they wake more often; in fact, their sleeping patterns become more similar.
 Multiples that are used to co-bedding do not disturb one another.

 Many parents of multiples decide to sleep them together in the same cot for the first few weeks As soon as any of your babies start to roll, move them into their own cots to ensure that they will not roll onto their siblings and possibly restrict their airways.
 It is important that this is done safely and Twins Trust have produced a factsheet on keeping babies safer when sleeping.
+When your babies are ready, we also have information about moving in to beds.

 Reducing the risk of SIDS